gordicaleksa/gordicaleksa/README.md

 <br>

 <p align="center">
-I'm Aleksa!
 I'm an ex Research Engineer at DeepMind & Microsoft, I run the <b>The AI Epiphany</b> YouTube channel - and I'm currently in the process of building my first startup - Ortus AI.
 </p>

 <p align="center">